potassco/clinguin/docs/clinguin/frontends/AngularFrontend.rst

 ``progress-bar``
 ................

 A progress bar component used to display a percentage of completion.
-It is implemented using `Bootstrap progress bars <https://getbootstrap.com/docs/5.0/components/progress/>`_ .
+Corresponds to a limited version of `Bootstrap progress bars <https://getbootstrap.com/docs/5.0/components/progress/>`_ .

 **Attributes**